WaterlooBlockchain/uwblockchain_router/README.md

 - Devcontainer extension on VSCode

 There are multiple advantages of using a container based workflow, and you can read more on https://containers.dev/

+After installing these tools/extensions:
+- Open the project in vscode
+- Open the Command Palette and run the ```Dev Containers: Open Folder in Container``` command
+- Wait for the container to be created, and do ```npm install``` in the integrated terminal
+- Profit???